by

 Turns out that my front wheel was not tight (although

-then hitting the front fork/dropout.
-Tightening the wheel took care
+detached then hitting the front fork/dropout.
+Tightening the wheel

 and under hard pedaling, you experience a sudden jerk forward at the